-This section provides a summary of natural, cultural, and economic resources at risk in the planning area.
-It provides general information on habitat, fish, and wildlife resources, and locations in the area where sensitive natural resource concerns exist.
+This section provides a summary of natural, cultural, and economic resources at risk in the planning area, including those resources at risk from oils with the potential to sink or submerge.
+It provides general information on habitat, fish, and wildlife resources, and locations in the area where sensitive natural resource concerns have been identified.
 It offers a summary of cultural resources that include fundamental procedures for the discovery of cultural artifacts and human skeletal remains.
 General information about flight restrictions, wildlife deterrence, and oiled wildlife can be found near the end of this section.
-A list of economic resources in the area is provided in the section’s appendix.
+A list of economic resources in the area is provided in the appendix.

 Open to read more

 This section is purposely broad in scope and should not be considered comprehensive.
-Some of the sensitive resources described in this section cannot be addressed in Section 4 (Response Strategies and Priorities) because it’s not possible to conduct effective response activities in these locations.
+Some of the sensitive resources described in this section cannot be addressed in Response Strategies and Priorities because it is not possible to conduct effective response activities in these locations.
 Additional information from private organizations or federal, state, tribal, and local government agencies should also be sought during spills.